 This guide is provided for your information and convenience only.
 It is not a legal document.
 For complete information, refer to the Employment Standards Act, 2000 and its regulations.

 Discounts are not covered by the Employment Standards Act, 2000 (ESA).
 The employer is responsible for deciding whether employees get a discount on products the employer makes or sells, or on services the employer provides.
-The employer is also the one who determines how much the discount will be.
+However, if there is a discount, the employer is the one who determines how much the discount will be.

 An employer may make a deduction from wages to cover the cost of a uniform or other clothing requirements with the signed, specific written authorization from the employee permitting the deduction and setting out the amount of the deduction.

-Some employers have paid plans for sickness, death and other leaves of absence.
-These plans are not required by the ESA.
-An employer (or an employer and a union if there's a collective agreement) is able to decide what these plans will be.
-However, the rules about discrimination in benefit plans may apply to these plans.
-(See "Benefit Plans,” for details.)
+Some employers have paid plans for sickness, bereavement and other leaves of absence.
+Payment for such leaves is not required by the ESA.
+Whether a leave is paid is a decision for the employer or a matter for negotiation between the employer and the employee or, if the employee is represented by a union, between the employer and the union.
+However, the rules about discrimination in benefit plans will apply to paid leave plans.
+(See “"Benefit Plans,” for details.)